coltonphass/Combat-Simulator/README.md

-# Menu Based Combat Simulator
+# Menu Driven Combat Simulator

 Fighting Simulator is a simple, menu-driven combat game written in C++.
 The player engages in turn-based combat against an enemy, with options to attack or heal.
 Random number generation determines the outcomes of actions.